podarallarachana/Career_Finder/README.md

-## _**PLEASE READ THIS TO COMPLETION BEFORE ASKING ANY QUESTIONS!**_

-### _**IMPORTANT NOTES**_ -
+### _**NOTES**_ -

-This project does not have a mongoDB connection setup.
-Setup the connection based on the environments below.
+Frontend Debugging Tools: React Developer Tools, Redux DevTools Backend Debugging Tools: Mongo Shell, Postman Deployment Debugging Tools: Heroku CLI

+## Deploy to Heroku
+- Clone the project, cd into the root folder, and run npm install.
+- Create a MongoDB database either locally or on MongoDB Atlas and note your connection credentials.
-- local development: create a config file (make sure to name it config.js) in the config folder, which exports your db.uri connection.
-An example is provided, config/config.example.js.
+- Create a config file (make sure to name it config.js) in the config folder, which exports your db.uri  connection (from MongoDB - Atlas).
 This file will be ignored by git so your db credentials will be kept safe when the app is deployed.
-- production: Since the config file is not pushed when you deploy your app, you must specifiy your db uri in heorku.
-Set the uri in heroku as specified in [this](https://devcenter.heroku.com/articles/config-vars) resource.
-Make sure you name the environement variable "DB_URI".

-This project contains an example project board meant to showcase how one can be used.
-The issues posted to it are not real issues.

-## Getting Started

-This repository aims to assist you in beginning work on a MERN stack application for heroku deployment with a solid file structure as a foundation.
-To get started make a copy of this template repo for your project teams by clicking the green "Use this template" button above.

-Since this project will hold both the client application and the server application there will be node modules in two different places.
-First run `npm install` from the root.
-After this you will run `npm run-script install-all` from the root.
-From now on run this command anytime you want to install all modules again.
-This is a script we have defined in package.json.
-Alternatively your group may choose to simplify this process by using yarn workspaces as specified [here](https://yarnpkg.com/lang/en/docs/workspaces/).

-This app can be deployed directly to heroku since there is a script defined in package.json which will automatically handle building and deploying the app.
-For more information on deploying to heroku reference the extra resources at the bottom of this file.
+- Create an environmental variables file (make sure to name it “.env”) in the client root folder, which stores all of your API keys. - This file will be ignored by git so your API keys will be kept safe when the app is deployed.
+- Add your environment variables and config variables to your Heroku Site account (they must be the same values as what you have locally).
+- Make sure master is working as it should, then click the deploy button next to your site on Heroku.

-## Available Scripts
+## Local Development
+- Clone the project and run npm install.
+- Create a MongoDB database either locally or on MongoDB Atlas and note your connection credentials.
+- Create a config file (make sure to name it config.js) in the config folder, which exports your db.uri  connection (from MongoDB Atlas).
+This file will be ignored by git so your db credentials will be kept safe when the app is deployed.
+- Create an environmental variables file (make sure to name it “.env”) in the client root folder, which stores all of your API keys.
+This file will be ignored by git so your API keys will be kept safe when the app is deployed.

+## How to start the server

 Please note that any time the server is run in these scripts `nodemon` is used in place of `node` for easier development.
 If you are interested in how this works follow the nodemon In the project directory, you can run: